publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2D/schI/m__us_usc_t15_s80a–9.md

             (C) the extent to which any person was unjustly enriched, taking into account any restitution made to persons injured by such behavior;

-            (D) whether such person previously has been found by the Commission, another appropriate regulatory agency, or a self-regulatory organization to have violated the Federal securities laws, State securities laws, or the rules of a self-regulatory organization, has been enjoined by a court of competent jurisdiction from violations of such laws or rules, or has been convicted by a court of competent jurisdiction of violations of such laws or of any felony or misdemeanor described in [section 80b–3(e)(2) of this title][/us/usc/t15/s80b–3/e/2];
+            (D) whether such person previously has been found by the Commission, another appropriate regulatory agency, or a self-regulatory organization to have violated the Federal securities laws, State securities laws, or the rules of a self-regulatory organization, has been enjoined by a court of competent jurisdiction from violations of such laws or rules, or has been convicted by a court of competent jurisdiction of violations of such laws or of any felony or misdemeanor described in section 203(e)(2) of the Investment Advisers Act of 1940 \[[15 U.S.C.
+80b–3(e)(2)][/us/usc/t15/s80b–3/e/2]\];

             (E) the need to deter such person and other persons from committing such acts or omissions; and